 Another furnishing of note is Carl Hansen’s FH429 signature chair.
 "In rich, black leather, the chair has such a seductive shape that it is impossible to pass by it without sitting in it for a while," confesses the designer.
 "And despite the fact that it was originally designed in 1954, its graceful curves are right at home in this current space."

-Hidden underneath the stairs is the master suite.
+Hidden underneath the stairs is the primary suite.
 (The door is concealed within the stair's wall paneling and opens with the push of a button, explains the designer.)
 Here, Saavedra strategically used tonal, textural furnishings to impart a calm, masculine aesthetic.
 Shagreen, satin wool, patinated bronze, and woven rope are just a few of the materials that can be found throughout the space.

-The luxurious master bath was heavily influenced by the homeowner's travels and his stays at world-class hotels like The Ritz-Carlton in Moscow, the Baccarat Hotel in New York City, the Le Meurice in Paris, The Peninsula Hong Kong, and the Beverly Hills Hotel in Los Angeles.
+The luxurious primary bath was heavily influenced by the homeowner's travels and his stays at world-class hotels like The Ritz-Carlton in Moscow, the Baccarat Hotel in New York City, the Le Meurice in Paris, The Peninsula Hong Kong, and the Beverly Hills Hotel in Los Angeles.

-Complete with stunning marble slab walls, a steam shower with eucalyptus aromatherapy, heated marble floors, a heated towel rack, and even a heated fogless shower mirror for shaving, the master bath has all the amenities of a luxurious hotel bathroom.
+Complete with stunning marble slab walls, a steam shower with eucalyptus aromatherapy, heated marble floors, a heated towel rack, and even a heated fogless shower mirror for shaving, the primary bath has all the amenities of a luxurious hotel bathroom.

 Though many design elements imbue the space with color, few are as impactful as the custom SDS dichroic console in the entry.
 "It sets the tone for the edited impacts of color found throughout the home," says Saavedra.